Dragoon: Sweden

 In the Swedish Army, dragoons comprise the Military Police and Military Police Rangers.
 They also form the 13th Battalion of the Life Guards, which is a military police unit.
 The 13th (Dragoons) Battalion have roots that go back as far as 1523, making it one of the world's oldest military units still in service.
 Today, the only mounted units still retained by the Swedish Army are the two dragoons squadrons of the King's Guards Battalion of the Life Guards.
 Horses are used for ceremonial purposes only, most often when the dragoons take part in the changing of the guards at The Royal Palace in Stockholm.
 "Livdragon" is the rank of a private cavalryman.

 Switzerland

-Mounted dragoons existed in the Swiss Armed Forces until the early 1970s, when they were converted into Armoured Grenadiers units.
-The "Dragoner" had to prove he was able to keep a horse at home before entering the army.
+Uniquely, mounted dragoons continued to exist as combat units in the Swiss Armed Forces until the early 1970s, when they were converted into Armoured Grenadiers units.
+The "Dragoner" had to prove he was able to keep a horse at home before entering the cavalry.
 At the end of basic training they had to buy a horse at a reduced price from the army and to take it home together with equipment, uniform and weapon.
 In the "yearly repetition course" the dragoons served with their horses, often riding from home to the meeting point.

 The abolition of the dragoon units, believed to be the last non-ceremonial horse cavalry in Europe, was a contentious issue in Switzerland.
 On 5 December 1972 the Swiss National Council approved the measure by 91 votes, against 71 for retention.